ikonny/lumberjack/README.md

 lumberjack implements well-known attacks against flaws in Active Directory forest and domain design:

 * SIDHistory: the lack of SID filtering amongst all domains in a forest allows a rogue domain administrator to impersonate an admin in any of the other domains
-* Modify membership of a universal group stored in the Global Catalog configuration partition
+* TODO: Modify membership of a universal group stored in the Global Catalog configuration partition
-* Add a trust between domains through the manipulation of forest configuration data that is copied to every domain controller
+* TODO: Add a trust between domains through the manipulation of forest configuration data that is copied to every domain controller
-* Manipulate forest schema by impersonating the Schema Master or other FSMO role
+* TODO: Manipulate forest schema by impersonating the Schema Master or other FSMO role

 SIDHistory
 ----------